zAlexHvHcc/ThunderHack-1.7-for-Pojav-1.21x-17/README.md

 Optimized for PojavLauncher.

+ClickGUI activated with the "P" key.

+@ prefix.

+Compatible with Fabric 1.21/1.21.1.

 🖥️ Enjoy, pojavUser.
 Here are the leaks with and without shaders:

 With shaders in the menu
 ![ThunderHack Screenshot](https://github.com/zAlexHvHcc/ThunderHack-17-for-Pojav-1.21x-17/raw/main/Screenshot_20250322_230608.jpg)